-The categorisation schemes defined in the OCCI specification all use the http://schemas.ogf.org/occi/ base 186 URL.
+The categorisation schemes defined in the OCCI specification all use the http://schemas.ogf.org/occi/ base URL.
 This base URL is reserved for OCCI an MUST NOT be used by service provider extensions.
-187

-A Category instance3 have zero or more associated Attribute instances.
-Each Attribute, see section 4.4.2, 188 describes the name and properties of single attribute.
-189
+A Category instance have zero or more associated Attribute instances.
+Each Attribute, see section 5.3.2, describes the name and properties of single attribute.

-4.4.2 Attribute 190
+4 5.3.2 Attribute

-The Attribute type has a composite relationship to Category and defines the name and properties of client 191 discoverable OCCI Attributes.
+The Attribute type has a composite relationship to Category and defines the name and properties of client discoverable OCCI Attributes.
 Table 2 defines the model attributes the Attribute type MUST implement to be compliant.
-193

-Model attribute Туре Multiplicity Client Mutability Description name String 1 Immutable OCCI Attribute name. type Enum {string, number, boolean} 01 Immutable OCCI Attribute type. mutable Boolean 01 Immutable OCCI Attribute mutability. required Boolean 01 Immutable Whether the OCCI Attribute must be supplied by the client at resource creation-time. default String 01 Immutable OCCI Attribute default value.
+Model attribute Туре Multiplicity Client Mutability Description name String 1 Immutable OCCI Attribute name. type Enum {string, number, boolean} 01 Immutable OCCI Attribute type. mutable Boolean 01 Immutable OCCI Attribute mutability. required Boolean 01 Immutable Whether the OCCI Attribute must be supplied by the client at instance creation-time. default String 01 Immutable OCCI Attribute default value. description String 01 Immutable A description of the OCCI Attribute.